AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 - `api_host_and_port`: This should be set to whatever host and port your CRS is using to send submissions to.
 - `protocol`: This tells the competition server what protocol source TARs (i.e. the challenge and fuzz-tooling repositories) are sent over.
 This field can either be `http` or `https` If unset, this defaults to `http`.
 - `teams.crs.taskme`: New as of v1.1-rc4 is the `taskme` flag.
 You must set this to true if you want the competition server to send tasks to your CRS.
 - `generate`: New as of v1.2-rc1 is the `generate` field.
-These are the parameters used by the competition api when using the `/v1/request/delta` endpoint.
-This is **_REQUIRED_** for starting the competitor test api.
-We recommend that teams use the integration-test challenge repo, as it is nearly the same challenge repository as the one offered by the official competition API.
+These are the parameters used by the competition API when using the `/v1/request/delta` endpoint.
+This is **_REQUIRED_** for starting the competitor test API.
+We recommend that teams use the integration-test challenge repository, as it is nearly the same challenge repository as the one offered by the official competition API.
 Below is the config we recommend.

   ```yaml
   generate: